Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 # What's an Amiga?
 Used to be the future.

 Seriously, though, an explanation would take too long.
-Suffice to say it was an 8 MHz microcomputer produced by Commodore when I was a boy.
+Suffice to say it was a 7 MHz microcomputer produced by Commodore when I was a boy.
 It was at least 10 years ahead of its day, and regularly ran rings around machines with ten times the clock speed.
 To this day, it remains my favorite computer.

 # So what's this?
 Well, you see, there's this old drinking song / joke that starts, "99 bottles of beer on the wall...".
 When run, this routine prints out the song in the CLI window on the Amiga.